mattcone/static-guide/content/chapter-8-implementing-version-control.md

 ### Opening the Pull Request and Merging the Changes to Main

-Now we can create the pull request on GitHub to preview our changes and invite others to review them.
+Let's create the pull request on GitHub to preview our changes and invite others to review them.

 Before we do that, let's review what we've done so far.
 We created a feature branch called `new-blog-post`, added a new file with our new blog post, committed the change, and pushed the feature branch to GitHub.